abdulcybort/ReconMaster/README.md

 No Warranty
 This software is provided "as is" without warranty of any kind.
 The author assumes no liability for damages resulting from use of this tool.

+Responsible Disclosure
+If you discover vulnerabilities using this tool:

+Do not exploit or share them publicly

+Report them to the appropriate security team

+Follow the organization's disclosure policy

+Allow reasonable time for remediation

+Respect bug bounty program rules

 👤 Author
 Abdulbasid Yakubu | cy30rt

 Professional Bug Bounty Hunter & Security Researcher

+This tool was created to streamline the reconnaissance phase of bug bounty hunting and security assessments.
+Version 1.2.0 introduces comprehensive vulnerability scanning capabilities to provide end-to-end security assessment.

 Connect
-GitHub: @cy30rt
+GitHub: @abdulcybort

 Twitter: @cy30rt

-LinkedIn: Abdulbasid Yakubu
+Professional: Bug Bounty platforms and security communities

 Acknowledgments
 Special thanks to:

-The bug bounty community for inspiration
+The bug bounty community for inspiration and feedback

-API providers for their excellent services
+API providers (Shodan, SecurityTrails, IPInfo, VirusTotal) for their excellent services

-Beta testers who helped refine the tool
+Beta testers who helped refine the vulnerability scanning features

-Open source contributors worldwide
+Open source contributors and maintainers

-Security researchers sharing knowledge
+Security researchers sharing knowledge and techniques

 📄 License
 This project is licensed under the MIT License.